-The Foundation upholds the Chinese tradition of honour and respect for the elderly with its long standing Mon Sheong Home for the Aged on D’Arcy Street.
-With the help of Canada Mortgage and Housing Corporation and Ontario’s Ministry of Community and Social Services, the Mon Sheong Home for the Aged was opened on May 7, 1975 as a residential home for 65 seniors (the first three residents were admitted that day).
-It provides a culturally appropriate environment for elderly Chinese Canadians.
-The Home thus became one of the early “community halls”, where different organizations in the Chinese Canadian community met and planned their worthy projects.
-The Home helps to develop outreach programmes in conjunction with other organizations, like Chinese meal on wheels and medical lectures.
+Since its inception, the Foundation has embraced the Chinese virtue of caring for the elderly.
+Thanks to the support of Canada Mortgage and Housing Corporation and the Ministry of Community and Social Services, the Mon Sheong Home for the Aged was opened on May 7, 1975 as a residential home for 65 seniors on D’Arcy Street, providing a culturally suitable environment for elderly Chinese Canadians.
+As one of the early community hubs, different Chinese organizations would often gather there to discuss their future direction and plans.
+Later, the Home would also develop outreach programs such as launching a Chinese meals on wheels service and holding health talks in conjunction with other groups.